brafdlog/caspion/README.md

 ### I need your help

-This is the first time I'm writing code in *NodeJS*, and of course it's the first time I'm useing *Electron* and *Vue*.
+This is the first time I'm writing code in *NodeJS*, and of course it's the first time I'm using *Electron* and *Vue*.

 I wrote this version "quick and dirty", because the goal was to get to the solution up and running as quickly as possible.
 If there is interest, I can continue to develop the app as I work on other projects as well, and of course I would love to get help.